nuuuwan/news_lk3_data/README.md

 The prime suspect in the murder of a 17-year-old girl from Elpitiya was arrested on Tuesday night (March 12), the police said.

 The arrestee was identified as the deceased’s brother-in-law, named Sudesh Priyankara.
-During interrogations, he has confessed to killing his wife’s younger sister over her romantic involvement with another man.
+During interrogations, he has confessed to killing his wife’s younger sister over her alleged romantic involvement with another man.

-The suspect was placed behind bars on remand until March 21 after being produced before the Elpitiya Magistrate’s Court.
+The suspect has been remanded until March 21 after being produced before the Elpitiya Magistrate’s Court.

 About a month-and-a-half ago, Hansika Nadeeshani, originally from Thalgahawatta area of Mandakanda in Karandeniya, had stayed with her sister for a while to help take care of her two kids.
 During her stay, she was purportedly romantically involved with her brother-in-law, according to police reports.

-According to Nadeeshani’s father, she had been forcibly taken away by her brother-in-law on two occasions, however, the parents had managed to bring her back home.
+According to Nadeeshani’s father, she had been forcibly taken away by her brother-in-law on two occasions, however, the parents had managed to bring her back home both times.

 ...